AlexPoone/universal_best_practices/README.md

 ### Dependencies

-9. Use battle-tested libraries, even when they are a tad more efficient, consumes less storage, etc. Don't use some random project by some Russian developer on GitHub with a dozen of stars, for the sake of a millisecond performance increase.
+9. Use battle-tested libraries, even if they are only slightly more efficient or consume less storage, etc. Don’t use some random project by some Russian developer on GitHub that has only a dozen stars for the sake of a millisecond performance increase.
 (Alas, this is a true story.)
-Always fork the library and keep it up to date yourself.
+Always fork the library and keep it updated yourself.

 ### Testing and deployment